Arnold Diffusion in Multi-Dimensional Convex Billiards: Diffusive Orbits

-which is true for sufficiently small $\epsilon_1, \tau_*$.
-Since the exponential term is nonzero, we may choose $C_{j,1} >0$ large enough so that \eqref{eq_newconditions3} is satisfied\footnote{It does not matter that $C_{j,1}$ is very large (of order $\tau_*^{-1}$) since we can just shrink $\epsilon_1$ accordingly.}.
+which is true for sufficiently small $\tau_*$.
+Since the exponential term is nonzero, we may choose $C_{j,1} >0$ large enough so that \eqref{eq_newconditions3} is satisfied.
 For $j=3,4$, let

-Then a similar computation shows that $\psi_j$ satisfies \eqref{eq_newconditions2} and \eqref{eq_newconditions3} for sufficiently small $\epsilon_1, \tau_*$.
+Then a similar computation shows that $\psi_j$ satisfies \eqref{eq_newconditions2} and \eqref{eq_newconditions3} for sufficiently small $\tau_*$.
 Similar computations show that similar functions satisfy conditions \eqref{eq_lemmacondition2}, \eqref{eq_lemmacondition4}, and, \eqref{eq_lemmacondition6}.

-Therefore, Lemma \ref{lemma_perturbationconditions} implies that the scattering maps $s_1, \ldots, s_8$ corresponding to $g_{\epsilon}$ have no $L$-Lipschitz common invariant curves in the cylinder $A^{(p)}_*$.
+Lemma \ref{lemma_perturbationconditions} thus implies that the modified scattering maps $s_1, \ldots, s_8$ corresponding to this perturbed hypersurface $\Gamma_{\epsilon}$ have no $L$-Lipschitz common invariant curves in the cylinder $D_p$ for arbitrarily small values of $\epsilon$.
 Approximating the perturbed function $Q_{\epsilon}$ sufficiently well by a real-analytic family $\tilde{Q}_{\epsilon} \subset \mathcal{V}$, we can guarantee that for arbitrarily small values of $\epsilon$, the conditions of Lemma \ref{lemma_perturbationconditions} are still satisfied for the analytic family.
-Now, apply this process to clear the $L$-Lipschitz common invariant curves in $A^{(1)}_*$.
-Since the property of the scattering maps having no invariant curves in $A^{(1)}_*$ is open, we may repeat the process with sufficiently small values of $\epsilon$ to kill the invariant curves in $A^{(2)}_*$ without creating new invariant curves in $A^{(1)}_*$.
-Repeating this process $q$ times, we can simultaneously clear the subcylinders $A^{(1)}_*, \ldots, A^{(q)}_*$ of invariant curves.
-Since all $L$-Lipschitz common invariant curves of $s_1, \ldots, s_8$ in $\bar{A}_* / {\sim}$ were contained in these subcylinders, we have therefore cleared the cylinder $\bar{A}_* / {\sim}$ of common invariant curves of the scattering maps.
-Using again the fact that this is an open property, equation \eqref{eq_fepsilonisclosetogepsilon} implies that, for sufficiently small values of $\tau_* > 0$, the 8 scattering maps corresponding to the billiard map $f$ have no $L$-Lipschitz common invariant curves in the quotient cylinder $A_* / {\sim}$.
-It follows that the quotient IFS induced by $\{ f, s_1, \ldots, s_8 \}$ has no invariant essential curves on the quotient cylinder $A_* / {\sim}$, which in turn implies that the IFS itself has no invariant essential curves on the cylinder $A_*$ for sufficiently small $\tau*$ corresponding to some $\tilde{Q}$ arbitrarily close to $Q$ in $\mathcal{V}$.
+Now, apply this process to clear the $L$-Lipschitz common invariant curves in $D_1$.
+Since the property of the scattering maps having no invariant curves in $D_1$ is open, we may repeat the process with sufficiently small values of $\epsilon$ to kill the invariant curves in $D_2$ without creating new invariant curves in $D_1$.
+Repeating this process $q$ times, we can simultaneously clear the subcylinders $D_1, \ldots, D_q$ of invariant curves.
+Since all $L$-Lipschitz common invariant curves of $s_1, \ldots, s_8$ in $D$ were contained in these subcylinders, we have therefore cleared the cylinder $D$ of common invariant curves of the modified scattering maps.
+This in turn implies that the IFS on the glued fundamental domain $D$ itself has no invariant essential curves for some $\tilde{Q}$ arbitrarily close to $Q$ in $\mathcal{V}$.